dantleech/blog/content/posts/2023-08-27-comparing-paths.md

 - Does the carpet extend further than the next coordinate?
 - If so cut it at the intersection and place the remaining strip in the direction of the next coordinate.
-- Otherwise **calculate`[*]`** the new co-ordinates based on the direction of the old segment and the length of the carpet from the last intersection and **write them down**.
+- Otherwise **calculate`[*]`** the new coordinates based on the direction of the old segment and the length of the carpet from the last intersection and **write them down**.
 - Repeat.

 {{< image "/images/2023-08-27/flow1.png" Resize "800x" "The only way to do this (a flowchart)">}}

-Having finished you should have a list of the **normalized** co-ordinates, but unfortunately there was a `[*]` as we didn't explain how to calculate the new co-ordinates...
+Having finished you should have a list of the **normalized** coordinates, but unfortunately there was a `[*]` as we didn't explain how to calculate the new coordinates...

 ## [*] Calculating the New Co-ordinates

-To determine the new co-ordinates we can determine the ratio (or percentage) of the segment that is occupied by the slice of **red carpet**.
+To determine the new coordinates we can determine the ratio (or percentage) of the segment that is occupied by the slice of **red carpet**.

 - Calculate the remaining length `c` from the last known carpet-coordinate to the end of the